 In the budget form, fill in the line items only for Total Income and Total Expenses for each year.
 Leave the Operating Surplus/Deficit line items blank; they will autocalculate for you.
 It is mandatory to provide this information.
-The figures are subject to verification by the National Endowment for the Arts.
+These figures are subject to verification by the National Endowment for the Arts.

 If you are a parent organization, provide this information for the independent component on whose behalf you are applying.
-If your organization is a smaller entity that exists within a larger organization (such as a department of local government), submit information for the smaller entity.
+If your organization is a smaller entity that exists within a larger organization (such as an academic department, a literary organization housed at a college or university, or an office, facility, or department of local government), submit information for the smaller entity.